nablang/nablang/doc/nabla/basic-syntax.md

       def foo; # OK
       undef bar # OK
     end

-but note the exception: macro `include *` inlines all the method defs including `final` declarations!

-    class Child2
-      include *Parent
-      def foo; # bad
-    end

-you may use `include *` for the purpose of freezing methods, but be careful, `include *` also makes the file not-reloadable.

 NOTE: it is mainly used for certain optimizations to work, but not recommended to be used everywhere. source files with `final` can not be reloaded!